Feefo service rating

 Mobile Phones

 In consideration of others, we request that you switch off your mobile phone during walks or try to limit its usage.
-Additionally, during group meals, please minimize the use of mobile devices.
-Your cooperation ensures a seamless and enjoyable experience for everyone on the journey.
+Additionally, during group meals, please minimise the use of mobile devices.
+Your co-operation ensures a seamless and enjoyable experience for everyone on the journey.

 Reviews